andybeckmann/Code_Challenge/README.md

  * A006 - LeetCode 0709 - Return string to lower case ------------- ;lc-to-lower-case
  * A007 - LeetCode 1672 - Return array with largest sub-array ----- ;lc-rich-cust
  * A008 - LeetCode 0922 - Return array sorted by parity ----------- ;lc-sort-arr-by-par
- * A009 - LeetCode 0007 - Return num with its digits reversed ----- ;lc-rev-int
+ * A009 - LeetCode 1207 - Return true if arr[i] occurs uniquely --- ;lc-unique-occ
  * A010 - LeetCode 0009 - Return true if num is a palindrome ------ ;lc-pal
  * A011 - LeetCode 1460 - Return true if arr can match target arr - ;lc-sub-arr-ree
  * A012 - LeetCode 0001 - Return two numbers that add to target --- ;lc-two-sum